 We have a casual cruise with our bikes inside the city walls and the old fortification of Kamphaeng Phet Historical Park, where we will absorb the history of this UNESCO Wolrd Heritage site.
 In the afternoon our pleasant ride on country roads will take us to a local's hangout, Phra Ruang hot springs.
 Join young and old in soaking in the natural hot springs where the average temperatures range from 50-65°C. We then transfer to our charming Thai-style hotel in Sukhothai.
-Tonight we have dinner surrounded by artififacts and antiques.
-Meals: B, L, D.
+Tonight we have dinner surrounded by artifacts and antiques.
+Breakfast, lunch, and dinner included.

 Overnight in Sukhothai.